 Of course, 10,000 steps is an easy number to remember but it's also a challenge for most people - as it equates to around five miles.
 And it might not be the best way to improve your health.

 "What is most important is the speed at which you walk," she reveals.
 "Someone could achieve 10,000 steps but at a slow, strolling pace.
 This won't raise their heart rate so the health benefits would be minimal.
 Brisk walking - defined as at least 3 mph - is the key.
-Walking for 10 minutes briskly gives health benefits."
+Walking for around 10 minutes briskly gives health benefits."

+In 2023, the largest ever study of its kind found that 11 minutes of brisk walking - at moderate-intensity - could prevent one in 10 early deaths worldwide.
 But most of us won't have a clue how fast we're walking.
 So how can we tell if our walking is enough to improve our health?

 Williams explains: "If you walk briskly, your heart rate is faster, you breathe faster and you may feel a bit sweaty.
 You should still be able to hold a conversation without being out of breath.
 We call this moderate activity."